 As a director of the company, you will pay income tax on the salary you draw as well as being taxed on any dividends you take.
 You will also have to pay Class 1 National Insurance contributions (NICs).
 The company itself will have to pay corporation tax of 19% on the profits it makes.
 This percentage is reviewed every year.

 Company directors must complete a self-assessment tax return each year.
 You will need to give details of the income from your directorship on the employment pages.
 If you do not usually fill in a tax return, you must register for self-assessment.
+In addition, if your planning on trading in multiple countries to avoid needing to setup additional companies and cause more complexity from an accounting or legal perspective it’s worth considering a GlobalPeo as an alternative to a new company,

 3. Setting up a partnership